Bourg-Madame

-Bourg-Madame (/fr/; La Guingueta d'Ix) is a commune in the Pyrénées-Orientales department in southern France.
+Bourg-Madame (/fr/; La Guingueta d'Ix /ca/) is a commune in the Pyrénées-Orientales department in southern France.

 Geography

 Localisation

 Bourg-Madame is located in the canton of Les Pyrénées catalanes and in the arrondissement of Prades.
 It lies right on the border with Spain.
 It abuts directly onto the Spanish town of Puigcerdà, and is near the Spanish exclave of Llívia.